NAICS 561910 · Tier 1 Pillar

 What about IOT&A outfitting kit assembly?+

-JTJRE supports VA IOT&A outfitting kit assembly when CBOCs open or transition.
-Standard scope includes receiving FF&E line items, organizing kits per room or department, applying asset tags, generating manifest documentation, and palletizing for delivery to the destination VA medical center.
-The work runs out of HPNS receiving capacity.
+IOT&A outfitting kit assembly is a recurring scope when CBOCs open or transition: receiving FF&E line items, organizing kits per room or department, applying asset tags, generating manifest documentation, and palletizing for delivery to the destination VA medical center.
+It pairs naturally with a packaging registration.

 Does JTJRE manufacture packaging materials?+